Overview

 Curcumin

-This is one of the interventions used by [Bredesen2014 🕮 ].
-Curcumin has been reported to attenuate cognitive deficits, neuroinflammation, and amyloid plaque deposition in Alzheimer's Disease rat [Frautschy2001 🕮 ] and mouse [Yang2005 🕮 ] [Garcia_Alloza2007] models.
-The later reference also reports partial regression of neuronal damage.
+Curcumin, the active principle found in turmeric, is one of the interventions used by [Bredesen2014 🕮 ].
+Curcumin attenuates cognitive deficits, neuroinflammation, and amyloid plaque deposition in Alzheimer's diseased rat [Frautschy2001 🕮 ] and mouse [Yang2005 🕮 ] [Garcia_Alloza2006 🕮 ] models.
+The latter reference also reports partial regression of neuronal damage.
 The properties of Curcumin have been reviewed by [Aggarwal2007 🕮 ].

-Dr. Weyrich notes that benefits seen in animal models do not always translate to humans; and in particular pharmaceutical trials that directly target amyloid plaque formation in Alzheimer's Disease have not been successful, and may even be counter-productive.
-While Curcumin is reported to directly target plaque formation [Garcia_Alloza2007], it also has other immunomodulatory effects on inflammation, which may provide a benefit not found in the pharmaceutical agents targeting the plaque formation more directly.
+Dr. Weyrich notes that benefits seen in animal models do not always translate to humans, and in particular, pharmaceutical trials that directly target amyloid plaque formation in Alzheimer's Disease have not been successful and may even be counter-productive.
+While curcumin is reported to directly target plaque formation [Garcia_Alloza2006 🕮 ], it also has other immunomodulatory effects on inflammation, which may provide a benefit not found in the pharmaceutical agents targeting plaque formation more directly.

 Low Dose Naltrexone (LDN)

-A number of researchers have noted that low dose naltrexone (LDN) has a beneficial effect on reducing neuroinflammation.
+Some researchers have noted that low-dose naltrexone (LDN) has a beneficial effect on reducing neuroinflammation.
 Preliminary studies are mixed; some show some benefit from higher doses of naltrexone over a prolonged period (over a month) [Knopman1986 🕮 ].

-[LDN] reports that all patients with autoimmune processes who were treated by the late Dr. Bihari [Bihari2003] using LDN "have experienced a halt in progression of their illness.
+[LDN] reports that all patients with autoimmune processes whom the late Dr. Bihari [Bihari2003] treated using LDN "have experienced a halt in progression of their illness.
 In many patients there was a marked remission in signs and symptoms of the disease."
 Dr. Bihari suggests a 50% to 70% overall response rate [Bihari2003].

 In fact, [Dudley_conditions] does report that Alzheimer's disease is responsive to LDN.